Namrata2108/Addverb_project/README.md

 Instruction to get guacamole up and running:
-- Create a cloud hosted machine on the platform of your choice. eg AWS, Google Cloud, azure etc
+- Create a cloud hosted machine on the platform of your choice. eg AWS, Google Cloud, Azure, etc
 - SSH to it and run the following commands to install RDP:

 ```sudo apt-get update